 Introduction

-Females are born with a determinate number of oocytes.[1]
-In contrast to their male counterparts, females do not create new gametes throughout their lifetime.
-This number of oocytes peaks at around 20 weeks gestation and decreases with age.
-The female gametes decline stepwise until approximately age 32, at which point the number of oocytes decreases more quickly until about age 37 when they decrease significantly.[2]
+The capacity to produce a child, known as fertility, declines with age.
+This age-related fertility decline results from reduced quality and quantity of oocytes.[1][2]
+Females are born with a finite number of oocytes.[3]
+In contrast to their male counterparts, females most likely do not create new gametes throughout their lifetime.
+The number of oocytes peaks in utero at around 20 weeks of gestation and subsequently declines steadily until approximately age 32.
+At this age, the number of oocytes decreases at a greater rate until age 37, after which oocyte numbers drop even more rapidly.[4]

 Etiology

-As female humans age, fertility is affected through that process.
-While in earlier times, a mother at the age of 35 would be a rarity, it is not uncommon for women aged 35 to be conceiving their first or second child nowadays.
-The decline in fertility is a modern problem that is not always easily solved by artificial reproductive technology.[1]
+As women age, fertility declines.
+In earlier times, a 35-year-old pregnant woman would be a rarity; however, currently, women aged 35 years and older conceiving their first or second child are common.
+The decline in fertility is a modern problem seen throughout the world, which is not always easily solved by assisted reproductive technology.[3]
 The age-related fertility decline stems from several factors.
-However, it can be mostly summed up this way: both oocyte quantity and quality decrease with age.
-Other factors include increased risk of complications, changes in the ovulatory cycle, and a potential decline in uterine health.[4]
+However, the primary underlying cause is the decline in oocyte quantity and quality with advancing age.
+Other factors include an increased risk of pregnancy complications, miscarriage, changes in the ovulatory cycle, exposure to environmental toxins, and a potential decline in uterine health.[7]

-The number of gametes is decreased through the process of atresia, with an initial decline from the max number of approximately 6-7 million gametes around 20 weeks gestation to approximately 1 to 2 million oocytes at birth to 300,000 to 500,000 at puberty to 25,000 at 37 years old and around 1,000 at the age of 51.[2]
+The number of gametes in the ovary decreases through the process of atresia, with an initial decline from the maximum number of approximately 6 to 7 million gametes around 20 weeks of gestation to approximately 1 to 2 million oocytes at birth, to 300,000 to 500,000 at puberty, to 25,000 at age 37, and around 1,000 at age 51.
+The average age of menopause in the United States is 51.[4]
+Methods to slow or reverse this decline in gametes during perimenopause have not been identified.
+While the exact mechanism is unknown, oocyte atresia is believed to be related to changes in circulating hormones, specifically rising levels of follicle-stimulating hormone paired with declining levels of AMH and inhibin B. Additionally, the quality of oocytes declines with age.[4]

 Epidemiology

-While it is clear that the ability to conceive is not the same across all populations and can vary due to many factors, patterns of predicted infertility have been established.
+While the ability to conceive is not the same across all populations and can vary due to many factors, patterns of predicted infertility have been established.
 Studies have analyzed the average age of infertility in many countries.
-In Japan, it has been found that fertility was highest at women aged 24 or younger and that their fertility decreased with age, which correlates to similar data from a study on European women.[5]
+In a Japanese study, the highest fertility rates were in women aged 24 or younger.
+Their fertility decreased with age, a pattern consistent with data from a similar study of European women.[11]

-As fertility can be linked to many different factors, it is difficult to define the exact prevalence alone for age-related reasons.
-However, based on data from multiple trials of both insemination and IVF, the chances of conception both naturally and via artificial reproductive technology decrease with age.
-As many as 10 to 15% of all couples attempting conception have reported difficulties with infertility.[6][7]
+Fertility decreases with age, but other contributing factors are likely present.
+Sexual activity tends to decline with age.
+Furthermore, tubal disease, leiomyomas, endometriosis, tubal and ovarian surgeries, and chemotherapy may also play into the decrease in fertility seen with aging.[4]
+Because fertility can be linked to many factors, determining the exact prevalence of age-related causes is difficult.
+However, based on data from multiple trials of both insemination and in vitro fertilization, the chances of conception, both naturally and via artificial reproductive technology, decrease with age.
+As many as 10% to 15% of all couples attempting conception have reported difficulties with fertility.[12][13]

 Pathophysiology

 The pathophysiology of age-related fertility decline in females is multifactorial.
 A decrease in the number of gametes and the integrity of those gametes is affected by age due to oocyte atresia over time and changes in the meiotic spindle, which can lead to aneuploidy.
-Other contributing factors include changes in ovulation patterns with age, aging of the uterus, and increased risk for complications.[4]
+Other contributing factors include changes in ovulation patterns with age, aging of the uterus, and increasing risks of complications.[7]
+The mechanisms underlying decreased fertility are poorly understood but are most likely genetically encoded on the X chromosome and autosomes.[4]
+Age-related alterations in granulosa cells can impair oocyte quality, reduce follicular support, and ultimately contribute to reduced fertility, especially among women of advanced maternal age.[14]
+Physiologic factors that can diminish oocyte quantity and quality include the following:

 History and Physical